 Regency gentlemen and belles graced the ballroom at the Assembly Rooms in Mosley Street, with its glittering chandeliers and mirrors.
 Dancers refreshed themselves in the elegant tea-room.
 Regular concerts were held at the Assembly Rooms.

 Manchester was also home to many charities such as schools, Sunday schools, and hospitals.
 Did you know that Manchester had its own ‘spa’ at the end of the Infirmary Walks?
 Well-to-do locals could subscribe to the Public Baths supplied by a local spring; it cost half a guinea for a year’s subscription.
 Bathers could enjoy the Cold Bath, Hot or Vapour Bath, or the ‘Matlock or Buxton’ Bath.

 But Manchester had its darker side.
 There was a recently built prison in Salford (the New Bailey), which opened in 1790 and replaced the former unsanitary House of Correction at Hunt’s Bank.
-Weaver Samuel Bamford, and the orator Henry Hunt, were imprisoned at the New Bailey following their arrest in 1819.
-They had been attending at mass meeting at St Peter’s Field to campaign for parliamentary reform.
+Weaver Samuel Bamford and the orator Henry Hunt were imprisoned at the New Bailey following their arrest in 1819.
+They had been attending at a mass meeting at St Peter’s Field to campaign for parliamentary reform.
 Several people were killed when local magistrates sent yeomanry cavalry into the crowd to arrest Henry Hunt – the infamous ‘Peterloo massacre’.

 ‘Manchester Heroes’.
 Contemporary print showing the Peterloo Massacre, courtesy Library of Congress.